MicrosoftDocs/fabric-docs/docs/data-factory/set-variable-activity.md

 ms.date: 08/23/2023
 ---

-# Use the Append Variable activity in Fabric
+# Use the Set Variable activity in Fabric

 Use the Set Variable activity to set the value of an existing variable of type String, Bool, or Array defined in a pipeline in Data Factory for Microsoft Fabric or use the Set Variable activity to set a pipeline return value.